Blendify/blender-manual/trunk/blender_docs/manual/preferences/system.rst

 Color Picker Type
 =================

-Choose which type of :term:`color space` you prefer - it will show when clicking :kbd:`LMB` on any color field.
+Choose which type of :term:`color space` you prefer.
+It will show when clicking :kbd:`LMB` on any color field.

 See the different color picker types at the :doc:`Extended Controls </interface/controls/extended_controls>` page.